Prime Day 2026 in Australia: when is Amazon's next big sale and the deals to expect

 You can get more information from our dedicated 'what is Amazon Prime' page for a full breakdown of the service.
 You can also use that to decide whether you want to keep your membership going after the sale or cancel Amazon Prime within the one-month trial period to avoid being charged.

-While we can't say for sure what exactly will be discounted on Amazon during Prime Day, there are some guaranteed offers that you will see, while we can extrapolate for the others from previous sales on Amazon.
+While we can't say for sure what exactly will be discounted on during Prime Day 2026, there are some guaranteed offers that you will see that we've seen in pretty much every single major Amazon sale since 2018 – and that is the company's own hardware.

-If we hear any more news over the coming months, we'll be sure to share it right here and update our predictions with the latest information.
+If I hear any more news over the coming months, I'll be sure to share it right here and update our predictions with the latest information.

 How to find the best Prime Day deals